 Teenagers are searching to find their identity.
 It is their job to break away from their parents and forge new paths just as you did.

-Technology has many benefits for aging adults.
-Cell phones, tablets, and computers can bring you closer to far-flung family members.
-Let the young people in your life teach you to use FaceTime or Skype.
+Technology has many benefits for aging adults and we have all seen them during the past couple of years.
+Cell phones, tablets, and computers have brought us closer to far-flung family members.
+Let the young people in your life teach you to use FaceTime or Skype, if you haven’t already.
 Facebook, Dropbox, or Google Drive can allow you to see family photos.

 Home security systems and personal monitoring devices can enhance your safety.
 Remember that your grandparents may have been fearful of automobiles, planes, or even telephones!